 States That Allow Felons To Have Medical Marijuana Cards

-For the 33 states that have legalized medical marijuana, the following conditions make them eligible to get a medical cannabis card-
+For the 33 states that have legalized medical marijuana program, the following conditions make one a qualified patient eligible to get a medical cannabis card-

 - You should be above a specific age limit.

-- You must show the recommendation of a licensed doctor.
+- You must show the recommendation of a licensed physician.

 - You must make the payment of the licensing fee.

-Most of these states allow felons to have medical marijuana cards.
+Most of these states allow felons offenses to have medical marijuana registry cards.
 However, exceptions do exist.

 States That Do Not Allow Felons To Have Medical Marijuana Cards